Contemplation

 Palmer, G. E. H. and Sherrard, Philip and Ware, Kallistos (trs.), The Philokalia, Volume 4, 1995thesis

-He confers on them the meditation that belongs to the first stage of contemplation, which enables them to acquire inexpressible contrition of soul...
-Leading them in this way gradually through the other stages of contemplation.
+God confers on them the meditation that belongs to the first stage of contemplation, which enables them to acquire inexpressible contrition of soul and to become poor in spirit.

 Palmer, G. E. H. and Sherrard, Philip and Ware, Kallistos (trs.), The Philokalia, Volume 4, 1995thesis

 Contemplation of God can be understood in more than one fashion.
-God is not solely known by way of that astonished gaze at His ungraspable nature...
-He can also be sensed in the magnificence of His creation, in the spectacle of His justice.
+God is not solely known by way of that astonished gaze at His ungraspable nature, something hidden thus far in the hope that comes with what has been promised us.

-Aesthetic contemplation is the basis for all of our other methods of interpreting and engaging artistic images...
-Interpretation can itself be approached as a process of aesthetic contemplation that moves from pure reflection to the communication of whatever feelings and insights emerge.
+Aesthetic contemplation is the basis for all of our other methods of interpreting and engaging artistic images.

 McNiff, Shaun, Art Heals: How Creativity Cures the Soul, 2004thesis